 During Hand Therapy Week -- and throughout the year -- encourage your outstanding patients to submit a testimonial about the impact hand therapy had on their lives.
 Visit our Patient Testimonials page, and access the patient and therapist webforms at the bottom of the page to submit your success stories!

 Note: You will be asked to upload documentation of your patient’s consent using this form.
 Your story may be featured on our website or in upcoming campaigns.

 Write a Press Release

 Create effective Hand Therapy Week buzz in your local media by sharing your personal success, patient accomplishments and news with the public through targeted media outreach.
 ASHT's Marketing Toolbook will help you develop a press release and strategically contact media to announce your organization's plans to celebrate Hand Therapy Week.
-We've also made available a Hand Therapy Week 2019 press release to further promote the event.

 Contact Your Local Government